jmbarbone/cnd/tests/testthat/_snaps/print.md

       cnd::condition_generator
       <cnd:invalid_condition_message/error>

+      help
       Conditions messages are displayed when invoked through [conditionMessage()].
 You can set a static message by passing through a `character` vector, or a dynamic message by passing through a `function`.
 The function should return a `character` vector.

-      When `message` is not set, a default "there was an error" message is used.
+When `message` is not set, a default "there was an error" message is used. exports

-      exports:
-        cnd::condition
+        cnd::condition()